Saturday, April 20, 2013

 A patio 'room' of oblong pavers marks the transition from building to garden

-Informal outdoor rooms arrange garden space and invite human enjoyment of day and season
+Outdoor rooms arrange garden space and invite enjoyment of day and season

 Outdoor rooms, or compartments, have long been used successfully by artist-gardeners to blend house and garden into a unified whole.
 Bungalows lend themselves to this sort of treatment, both by dint of their history of being built in gardened compounds, and their architectural use of bump-outs and ancillary roof forms to extend irregularly into natural spaces.
 Also, as historian Alan Gowans remarks (The Comfortable House), early suburban homes of all types, and foremost among them bungalows, were novel in being designed to be seen from all four sides, often coming equipped with side and back doors, additional or wrap-around porches, and circulating pathways.
 This stands in sharp contrast to more vertical, street-oriented Victorian housing, as well as to modern planned suburbia, which often presents double garage doors and an undistinguished front door to the street while neglecting side facades in favour of interior spatial gain.
 All of which leads to a diminished sense of visual connection to the exterior of the house, affecting its potential to galvanize intimacy for its occupants.

-Loose arrangement of buildings and sitting spaces integrates with the remnant oak meadow
+Loose arrangement of sitting spaces integrates well with the remnant oak meadow

 Seasonal changes and weather patterns affect the overall mood of the place, but this bungalow is designed to enable occupants to enjoy nature to whatever extent climate and day allow.
 Winter sleet or spring rains can be equally enjoyable as experience if the nature of the shelter allows us to observe them while keeping ourselves warm and dry.
 The management of precipitation, as rain or snow, is an important aspect of all house design, and the bungalow with its sheltering roof form affords a sense of security that permits enjoyment of even inclement weathers.
 The large and frequent window openings also enable the weather to be more agreeably watched, as an event happening around one, yet kept at a safe remove.
 This can however lose its charm quickly if weather is unchanging and insistent, as it can be in our typically dreary month of November here on southern Vancouver Island!

-Even sudden April sleet can serve as an interesting spectacle from a perch on a sheltered verandah
+Even April sleet serves as an interesting spectacle glimpsed from a sheltered verandah

-Pale light in winter, falling on natural and built objects, creates a scene of the moment
+Pale light in winter, on natural and built objects, creates a scene of the moment

 Remnants of early suburbia displaying a balance between built objects and their surroundings reflect an openness and curiosity that people were, for a time, encouraged to explore in the very way their homes were designed.
 While this is arguably romanticization of nature (which, as we know, is hardly benign), it has the virtue of opening realms of pleasurable experience that can transform a mere house into a home-in-a-garden.
 Buildings with these attributes remain suggestive of ways of dwelling that engage us directly in observing and tending our surroundings while exposing us in controlled, hence pleasurable, ways to the variety of nature's moods.
 But, anyone tempted towards this sort of situation had better be interested in gardening, or at least prepared to manage landscape actively, because nature really does want to run right up to the door, and living closer to it is definitely a hands-on experience.